a-bonus/a-bonus.github.io/m2-lecture.md

 ### What is Statistical Power?

-**Definition:** The probability of correctly rejecting a false null hypothesis (detecting a real effect when it exists).
+<strong>Definition:</strong> The probability of correctly rejecting a false null hypothesis (detecting a real effect when it exists).

 **In the Error Matrix:**